larryscanniello/BotsinMazes/README.txt

-Bot 1 - Plans the shortest path to the fire extinguisher, and does not deviate from this path Bot 2 - At every step, replans the shortest path to the fire extinguisher Bot 3 - At every step, replans the shortest path to the fire extinguisher and avoids fire adjacent squares if possible Bot 4 - Runs 50 fire simulations at every time-step to assign every square a weight, then use Uniform Cost Search/Dijkstras to find lowest cost path.
+Bot 1 - Plans the shortest path to the fire extinguisher, and does not deviate from this path Bot 2 - At every step, replans the shortest path to the fire extinguisher Bot 3 - At every step, replans the shortest path to the fire extinguisher and avoids fire adjacent squares if possible Bot 4 - Runs 50 fire simulations at the beginning to assign every square a weight, then use Uniform Cost Search/Dijkstras to find lowest cost path.
 See write-up for explanation in painful detail.

 Legend for visualization: